garagehive/garagehive.github.io/docs/garagehive-statements-how-to-email.md

 layout: docs
 title: How to Email Customers Statements
 ---
-# How to setup customers card to email statements.
+# How to setup customers card to email statements

 You can email customer statements directly from Garage Hive, to do this you need to complete some setup in the customer card.

 The default email address you enter on the homepage of a customer card isn't the email address that the statement will be emailed to.
-You can set a different email address in the "Document Layouts" menu of the customer card.
+You can set a different email address in the "Document Layouts" menu on the customer card.

 ![](media/garagehive-statements-email.png)
 Open the customer card, select Navigate and open "Document Layouts"